thomasbuckle-uk/ddd-example/docs/General.md

 The benefit of this approach is promoting loose coupling between our component parts as well as the ability to more easily adapt to changing business requirements.

+---

+## General Thoughts

+When to use a VO (domain object) over a primitive?
+If the concept is important/relevant for the domain, if the concept follows rules from the domain: it's a VO.
+Otherwise, primitives are good enough.
+We're still in PHP, not in Java.